MartinPr98/Cleaning-Data-Assingment/CodeBook.md

-# Code book that describes the variables, the data, and any transformations or work that was performed to clean up the data
+# This Code book describes all the variables, the data, and any transformations or work that was performed during the analysis

 ### Working Directories
 train_path = path to the folder, where the train data are located